aruba/central-python-workflows/rest-api-python-scripts/central_modules/README.md

 Each directory within 'central_modules' folder is a module.
 The name of the folder is the considered the *module_name*.
 All modules follow same execution and input structure.

-Refer [this section of the guide section](README.md#1-beginner-to-advanced---automate-without-programming) for more information.
+Refer [this section of the guide](README.md#1-beginner-to-advanced---automate-without-programming) for more information.

 Command to Execute a module
 ```